iamzasem/jenkins/README.md

-Sure, Zasem!
-Here's a detailed, personalized `README.md` guide just like the one you shared — but with your name mentioned and in a clean, well-structured format.
-This will be great for GitHub or learning documentation purposes.

----

-# Jenkins by Zasem
+# Jenkins by Zasim

-This guide is crafted and documented by **Zasem Neupane**, a DevOps enthusiast, to help beginners quickly get started with Jenkins on AWS EC2 with real-world setup instructions.
+This guide is crafted and documented by **Zasim Neupane**, a DevOps enthusiast, to help beginners quickly get started with Jenkins on AWS EC2 with real-world setup instructions.

 ---